About the concentration in Physical and Life Sciences

 Science Foundations courses

-The Physical and Life Sciences concentration courses will be delivered online.
-On-campus, singular discipline, lab science courses (biology, chemistry, physics, etc.) will no longer be offered as part of the Physical and Life Sciences curriculum or available to Penn LPS Online students.
+The Physical and Life Sciences concentration courses are delivered completely online.
+On-campus, singular discipline, lab science courses (biology, chemistry, physics, etc.) are not offered as part of the Physical and Life Sciences curriculum or concentration.

 Courses are subject to change.